 Playwriting II centers upon writing a full one-act play as well as continuing work on writing 10-minute plays.
 Students will research and sketch a plot and follow that plot to a cohesive conclusion.
 Students will participate in further study of how to read plays like a playwright, looking at how plays are structured in the one-act form.
-And, they will continue learning to observe and see the world as a playwright and writer.
+And they will continue learning to observe and see the world as a playwright and writer.
 Each term will be taught by a different set of playwrights in residence through the William Inge Center for the Arts.

-Rehearsal & Performance Lab I (THR1051) 1 hr.
+Theatre Practicum I (THR1051) 1 hr.

-Students may earn from one to three hours credit by participating in a major college production.
+Students will participate in a major college production.
 Credit may be earned as an actor or as a member of the production staff or both.
-Enrollment will be through appointment with the director or technical director of the production.
+Enrollment will be through appointment with the director or the technical director of the production.

-Rehearsal & Performance Lab II (THR2051) 1 hr.
+Theatre Practicum II (THR2051) 1 hr.

-Students may earn from one to three hours credit by participating in a major college production.
+Students will participate in a major college production.
 Credit may be earned as an actor or as a member of the production staff or both.
-Enrollment will be through appointment with the director or technical director of the production.
-Prerequisite: Rehearsal & Performance Lab I (THR1051)
+Enrollment will be through appointment with the director or the technical director of the production.

-Rehearsal & Performance Lab III (THR2061) 1 hr.
+Theatre Practicum III (THR2061) 1 hr.

-Students may earn from one to three hours credit by participating in a major college production.
+Students will participate in a major college production.
 Credit may be earned as an actor or as a member of the production staff or both.
-Enrollment will be through appointment with the director or technical director of the production.
-Prerequisite: Rehearsal & Performance Lab II (THR2051)
+Enrollment will be through appointment with the director or the technical director of the production.

-Rehearsal & Performance Lab IV (THR2071) 1 hr.
+Theatre Practicum IV (THR2071) 1 hr.

-Students may earn from one to three hours credit by participating in a major college production.
+Students will participate in a major college production.
 Credit may be earned as an actor or as a member of the production staff or both.
-Enrollment will be through appointment with the director or technical director of the production.
-Prerequisite: Rehearsal & Performance Lab III (THR2061)
+Enrollment will be through appointment with the director or the technical director of the production.